Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

 As we mentioned in the [General Idea section](#general-idea) we needed to create a graph that represents ties between each movies so the movies will be the vertices and the ties will be the weight associated to the edges.

-Every weights are initiallized with $0$ as arbitrary value.
+Every weights are initialized with $0$ as arbitrary value.

 Weights are updated based on user reviews.
 For each user, if he noted the same way two movies, we reduced the weight between the two movies.
 Otherwise, if the note is different we increased the weight between them.